NVIDIA/DeepLearningExamples/PyTorch/Classification/RN50v1.5/README.md

 This difference makes ResNet50 v1.5 slightly more accurate (~0.5% top1) than v1, but comes with a smallperformance drawback (~5% imgs/sec).

+The model is initialized as described in [Delving deep into rectifiers: Surpassing human-level performance on ImageNet classification](https://arxiv.org/pdf/1502.01852.pdf)

 ## Training procedure

 ### Optimizer